ChisholmKyle/ArduinoCMake/README.md

 This is not the only way to use Arduino and CMake on Windows, but it is likely a good choice for you if you're comfortable with Linux or Mac OS X.

 1. Install and update [MSYS2](https://msys2.github.io/)
 1. Download and extract the [Amtel AVR 8-bit Toolchain for Windows](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx).
-This example assumes you've put the contents in C:/avr-gcc
+This example assumes you've put the contents in C:/avr8-gnu-toolchain
 1. In your MSYS2 MinGW32 shell, install dependencies with the command: `pacman -Syu msys/git msys/make mingw32/mingw-w64-i686-cmake mingw32/mingw-w64-i686-avrdude`
-1. Set your PATH to include the Amtel AVR toolchain with the command `export PATH=$PATH:/c/avr-gcc/bin`
+1. Set your PATH to include the Amtel AVR toolchain with the command `export PATH=$PATH:/c/avr8-gnu-toolchain/bin`
 1. Set the Arduino path environment variable `export ARDUINO_ROOT="/c/Program Files (x86)/Arduino"`.
 Note that this directory may be different for your installed Arduino library.
+1. Set the ArduinoCmake path environment variable `export ARDUINO_CMAKE="/path/to/ArduinoCmake"` (the path containing this README)
 1. Compile the example as described below.

 ## Set your board and serial communications

 Refer to the [CMakeLists.txt](CMakeLists.txt) file for an example blink program.
 First you must set a name for the firmware to the variable `FIRMWARE_TARGET`.

-After the line `set(CMAKE_MODULE_PATH ${CMAKE_MODULE_PATH} "${CMAKE_SOURCE_DIR}/cmake")` in your CMakeLists.txt file, set the board.
-Consult the [cmake](cmake/) subfolder in this repository for the various boards already defined that you can include (without the .cmake extension).
+After the line `set(CMAKE_MODULE_PATH ${CMAKE_MODULE_PATH} "${ARDUINO_CMAKE}/modules")` in your CMakeLists.txt file, set the board.
+Consult the [modules](modules/) subfolder in this repository for the various boards already defined that you can include (without the .cmake extension).
 The blink example lists `include("ArduinoProMini5V328")`.
 If you have an Uno, change this line to `include("ArduinoUno")`.
 The following table lists the boards available:

 | Boards |
 | ------ |